 Egalitarians think, firstly, that unfair life prospects should be equalized.
 Secondly, that equality is the most or one of the most important irreducible intrinsic or constitutive worth(s) of justice.
 Thirdly, that welfare should be increased.
 Fourthly, that justice is comparative.
 Fifthly, that inequalities are just when otherwise advantages are destroyed in the name of justice.
 Lastly, that there are certain absolute humanitarian principles like autonomy, freedom or human dignity.

-The main question, whether egalitarianism or prioritarianism has the most plausible conception of the relation between ‘justice’ and ‘equality,’ has not been successfully answered, yet.
+The main question, whether egalitarianism or prioritarianism has the most plausible conception of the relation between justice and equality, has not been successfully answered, yet.
 There had been attacks from both sides, which show that they did not attack the strongest but a weak version of the opponents’ view.
-A second mistake is the fact that the notions justice and equality are also discussed – to a great extent – under the heading of questions of distributions, although this had been the main point of the ‘Equality-of-What’ debate, e.g. ‘equality of resources’ (Rawls 1971, 1993; Dworkin 1981; Rakowski 1991; van Parijs 1995), ‘equality of opportunity for welfare’ (Arneson 1989; Cohen 1989; Roemer 1996, 1998), or ‘equality of capability to function’ (Sen 1992).
-This is a misleading focus, especially, if one wants to determine the relation between these two important notions with regard to the question of justification.
+A second mistake is the fact that the notions of justice and equality are also discussed – to a great extent – under the heading of questions of distributions, although this had been the main point of the ‘Equality-of-What’ debate, e.g. ‘equality of resources’ (Rawls 1971, 1993; Dworkin 1981; Rakowski 1991; van Parijs 1995), ‘equality of opportunity for welfare’ (Arneson 1989; Cohen 1989; Roemer 1996, 1998), or ‘equality of capability to function’ (Sen 1992).
+This is a misleading focus, especially if one wants to determine the relation between these two important notions with regard to the question of justification.
 Questions of distributions are just one part of the story.
-Thirdly, the two most extreme assumptions (i.) justice is equality and (ii.) justice has nothing to do with equality are unsound, since common sense can easily show, that these assumptions are out of sight right from the beginning.
-The interesting and more appropriate ones are situated right in-between.
-Equality should not be discussed in socioeconomic circumstances, only, but also in the moral and political realm.
+Thirdly, the two most extreme assumptions (i) justice is equality and (ii) justice has nothing to do with equality are unsound, since common sense can easily show that these assumptions are out of sight right from the beginning.
+The interesting and more appropriated ones are situated right in-between.
+Equality should not be discussed in socioeconomic circumstances only, but also in the moral and political realm.

 The main objections against the egalitarians made by the prioritarians are, firstly, the by-product objection of equality (Raz 1986; Frankfurt 1987, 1997; Parfit 1998), secondly, the objection of inhumanity (Anderson 1999) and, thirdly, the objection of complexity (Walzer 1983).